Austinfr/prework-study-guide/README.md

 ## Tests

-If you refresh the webpage the thing that we will want to study.
+If you refresh the webpage it will display the thing that we will want to study.